Seasons

 Here is a good personal tip

-I often use get some fresh orange or fruit juice, pour into an ice palette, (a section divide is usually the best) freeze it overnight in a refrigerator, and then when desired, you have fruity ice cubes to have with water or to have on their own.
+I often get some fresh orange or fruit juice, pour it into an ice palette (a section divider is usually the best), freeze it overnight in the refrigerator, and then when desired, you have fruity ice cubes to enjoy with water or on their own.

 Which reminds me...
 Advanced age does not diminish the extreme disappointment of seeing your scoop of ice cream fall from the cone!